Frequently Asked Questions

 Q. Do laser treatments hurt?

 A. Generally speaking, laser treatment does not "hurt."
 Most treatments are administered in pulses that last only a small fraction of a second, which minimizes how much you feel.
-Many of our patients describe the sensation of fractional and CO2 lasers to be like the feeling of a rubber band snapping on the skin.
+Many of our patients describe the sensation of lasers to be like the feeling of a rubber band snapping on the skin.
 Topical anesthetic is available for patients with sensitive skin.

 Q. Do I need a referral to see a dermatologist?